Normanview West, Regina

 Normanview West is a primarily residential neighbourhood in the west end of Regina, Saskatchewan.
-It is bordered by 9th avenue to the north, Railway avenue to the west, and McCarthy road to the east.
+It is bordered by 9th avenue to the north, the rail line to the west, and McCarthy road to the east.

 Developed in the 1970s, the neighbourhood includes a well-known bike path that borders Wascana Creek, as well Ruth M. Buck Park, which features a community operated tree nursery.

 It is also home to Normanview Mall.

 According to the federal census in 2011, the neighbourhood's population is 2,940.